 Wheels for Sports Wheelchair

-Karé Adenegan, was born with Diplegic Cerebal Palsy, which affects her lower limbs and mobility, and as a result sadly could not participate much in school due to her health.
+Karé Adenegan, was born with Diplegic Cerebal Palsy, which affects her lower limbs and mobility, and as a result sadly could not participate much in school sporting activities due to her health.

 However, following the 2012 London Paralympics, Karé was inspired to take up T34 racing after watching athletes with similar disabilities.